Test and launch your experiment

 Start Experiment only activates the experiment once.
 Changing the start date doesn't trigger the experiment to activate on the new start date.

-Once the experiment is running, the button changes to read Complete Experiment.
+When the experiment is running, the button changes to read Complete Experiment.
 Click this button again when you reach the experiment's end date, or when the experiment hits statistical significance.
 At that point, you can do one of three things:

 • roll out the winning variant